pradeeppattem/staticwebsite-S3-deploy-cloudformation/README.md

 2. Using CloudFormation in AWS to create resources
 3. Creating S3 bucket and few of the properties required to create a basic S3 bucket
 4. S3 Bucket Policies

+Commands that will be handy:
+1. aws sts get-caller-identity # this provides the current AWS Account details that has been configured like UserID, Account ID and ARN

+    Ex:
+    {
+        "UserId": "CXXXXXXXXXXXXX",
+        "Account": "XXXXXXXXXXX",
+        "Arn": "arn:aws:iam::XXXXXX:user/XXXXXXXX"
+    }